aildnont/HIFIS-model/README.md

    [Train a model and visualize results](#train-a-model-and-visualize-results).
 2. In [config.yml](config.yml), set _EXPERIMENT_TYPE_ within _TRAIN_ to
    _'multi_train'_.
-3. Decide which metric you would like to optimize.
-In [config.yml](config.yml), set _METRIC_MONITOR_ within _TRAIN_ to your chosen metric.
-For example, if you decide to select the model with the best recall on the test set, set this field to _'recall'_.
+3. Decide which metrics you would like to optimize and in what order.
+In [config.yml](config.yml), set _METRIC_PREFERENCE_ within _TRAIN_ to your chosen metrics, in order from most to least important.
+For example, if you decide to select the model with the best recall on the test set, set the first element in this field to _'recall'_.
 4. Decide how many models you wish to train.
 In [config.yml](config.yml), set _NUM_RUNS_ within _TRAIN_ to your chosen number of training sessions.
 For example, if you wish to train